 NOTE: Still pictures with full project descriptions are available under each of the various corrosion coatings located on the left.
 If rotating images are slow to load click Refresh.

-A recently released two-year breakthrough study estimates the annual direct cost of corrosion in the United States to be $276 billion.
+A two-year breakthrough study estimates the annual direct cost of corrosion in the United States to be $276 billion.
 While this is a sizeable number, larger than many of the world's economies, it has been estimated that 25-30% of the total, or $70-80 billion, could be saved by using state-of-the-art corrosion management practices.
 In addition to the cost savings, corrosion can result in public and industrial safety issues.

 CC Technologies (Dublin, Ohio) conducted the research in a cooperative effort with the U.S. Department of Transportation Federal Highway Administration (FHWA).
 NACE International - The Corrosion Society worked with Congressional representatives to secure $1 million in federal funding for the study.